TheMiNuS/openwisp-system-management/README.md

 * System backup update.

 To use this library with OpenWisP, include it on your system and call desired fonctions in pre or post reload hooks.
+JSON Structures have to be included in your templates or directly in the device configuration using advanced mode button.

 -----